England Football Online

 35 players have made seven appearances, whilst Arthur Bridgett is the 47th to have made six.
 61 players have made five and 127 players have made three appearances.

-Crompton is the aecond player to make 21 appearances under the guidance of the ISC whereas Woodward is the x player to make sixteen.
+Crompton is the second player to make 21 appearances under the guidance of the ISC whereas Woodward is the seventh player to make sixteen, Warren the tenth to make thirteen, Rutherford the thirteenth to make eleven and Wedlock the sixteenth to make ten.

 goalscoring notes: George Hilsdon is the sixth England player to have scored at least twelve goals.